abhiksinha/Face-Recognition-System/README.md

 # Face-Recognition-System
-A real time face Recognition system using LBPH method in Python
+A real time face Recognition system using LBPH
 # Paradigm of the System
-The process of identification of a person is divided into the following steps : <br/>
+Our System is divided into the following steps : <br/>
- Face detection <br/>
+ Face detection(Viola Jones Algorithm) <br/>
- Feature extraction  <br/>
+ Feature extraction(LBPH)  <br/>
  Classification  <br/>
 # Software Required
-Python 2.7 <br/>
+Python 3.6 <br/>
+numpy <br/>
 OpenCv library <br/>
-Kivy
+To install Opencv library using pip use the following command: <br/>
+pip install opencv-python==4.3.0
+pip install opencv-contrib-python==4.3.0.36